 Please contact scheduling at 303.398.1355 (or toll free at 877.225.5654).

-Please bring your own face mask to wear (cannot be a bandana or scarf, but can be a cloth mask).
+Please bring your own cloth or surgical face mask to wear (cannot be a bandana or scarf).
 If you do not have a mask, one will be provided to you.

 We’ve changed our waiting areas and other common areas to provide safe social distancing.
 Additional hand sanitizing-stations have been set up throughout the institution and we continually deep clean our lobby, waiting areas, furniture and equipment.
 We clean rooms before and after every patient visit.